 - (1) If the image is shifted to the left or right, move the main unit horizontally.
 (Align the center of the screen and the center of the lens of the main unit.) - (2) If the image is shifted vertically, move the image up or down with the adjuster.
-See "Making Adjustments with the Adjusters" on Page E-27. - (3) If the image is slanted, adjust by turning the right or left front adjuster.
-See "Making Adjustments with the Adjusters" on Page E-27. - (4) A projection image such as that illustrated in the diagram is the result of the projector not being perpendicular to the screen.
+See "Using the Adjusters" on Page E-27. - (3) If the image is slanted, adjust by turning the right or left front adjuster.
+See "Using the Adjusters" on Page E-27. - (4) A projection image such as that illustrated in the diagram is the result of the projector not being perpendicular to the screen.
 Set the projector so that it is pointing straight toward the screen. - (5) If the image shows keystone distortion, adjust using remote control or menu operations.
-See "Correcting Keystone Distortion of the Projection Image" on Page E-34.
+See "Correcting Keystone Distortion of the Projection Screen" on Page E-34.

-The projection image can be turned upside down or turned left to right using menu operations.
-See "Projection" on Page E-52.
+- The projection image can be turned upside down or turned left to right using menu operations.
+See "Projection" on Page E-52. - A portion of the projection screen can be enlarged and moved by remote control operation.
+See "Enlargement of the Image and Video Movement" on Page E-35.

-Making Adjustments with the Adjusters
+Using the Adjusters